 A tie from Drexel University President John Fry included in the "2020: The Clothes We Wore and the Stories They Tell" exhibit.
 Photo credit: Robert and Penny Fox Historic Costume Collection.

 Earlier this year, the FHCC held a crowd-sourced online exhibition — its first-ever online exhibition — called 2020: The Clothes We Wore and the Stories They Tell, featuring photographs of objects and masks with special meaning for members of the Drexel community and their pandemic experience.
-University President John Fry, for example, chose a tie to wear with his suit when working, because, as he said, “I wanted to reassure our colleagues with my physical presence on campus and the way in which I dressed was a purposeful choice to lend a sense of normalcy to these uncertain times.”
+University President John Fry, for example, chose a tie he wore with his suit when working, because, as he said, “I wanted to reassure our colleagues with my physical presence on campus and the way in which I dressed was a purposeful choice to lend a sense of normalcy to these uncertain times.”

 Academy of Natural Sciences